Essential House Buying Tips…

 Property taxes should be analyzed the same way.
 Don’t rely on estimates from realtors or owners.
 A hard look at what was actually paid out last year, and preferably the last five years, shows you what the real property taxes are, and how fast they ordinarily increase.

 Figuring out a home’s structural condition may save you additional money as well.
 Bring inspectors to look at the home‘s foundation, wiring, roof, and other vital systems.
 Also, make sure you get things like a mold inspection and inspections for lead paint and radon.
-Property solutions in Hua Hin can help you if you’re abroad, or search your local area for the country you’re in.
 If the owner has done recent improvements or remodeling, verify the value with an inspector, or ask to see the construction receipts.
 Although many sellers are honest, there always some who try to inflate their home’s market price by overstating the value of upgrades.

 Getting to Know the Neighborhood